ArcherDotBuild/NodeJS-v2/README.md

 1. Click on code line 3 (const = result), the red button to add a debugger point
 2. Click the debug tab on the left side bar
 3. Start playing with the debugger

+## Section 07: Deployment

+## 19. Deployment Packages

+**folder 14 - Deployment Packages**

+### Deployment

+Now that you can develop with NodeJS, you need to learn how to get your apps off your local machine and into the world.
+Depending on what your app does will determine how you deploy it.

+#### Packages

+For CLI's, Libraries, Plugins, etc, you would publish these to NPM so othere devs can install it.
+The NPM CLI makes this easy.
+Let's take our CLI that we created and publish it.

+First thing is to make sure you have a unique package name in the name field of **package.json**.
+NPM will let you know when you try to publish.
+Next, create a NPM account.
+Once you've done that, you need to login to NPM from your terminal with

+`npm login`

+We're now ready to publish.
+Just run:

+`npm publish`

+And that's it.
+Your CLI can now be installed with `npm install [name]`.